 Myanmar or Burma?
 Why Did it Change Its Name?

-The country formally known as Burma gained independence in 1948 from occupying forces, but it wasn’t until 1989 that the ruling military junta (that retains majority power today), changed the country’s name from Burma to Myanmar following a military coup.
+The country formally known as Burma gained independence in 1948 from occupying forces.
+Still, it wasn’t until 1989 that the ruling military junta (that retains majority power today), changed the country’s name from Burma to Myanmar following a military coup.

 Politically, the name Burma was seen as a relic of the country’s former British colonial past, and Myanmar as more inclusive of the many ethnic groups in the country.
 Other names were also changed, which is why you will see Rangoon now referred to as Yangon.